CopernicaMarketingSoftware/AMQP-CPP/README.md

 and some additional resources in both the client application and the RabbitMQ server are used (although this is all very limited).

 Let's get back to the ChannelHandler class.
-It has many methods that you can all implement - but you do not have to that.
+It has many methods that you can implement - all of which are optional.
 All methods in it have a default empty implementation, so you can choose to only override the ones that you are interested in.
 When you're writing a consumer application for example, you probably are only interested in errors that occur, and in incoming messages: